thepushkarp/JFF-Python-Scripts/README.md

 It is recommended to rename files so that they are lexographically in the same order as they are to be combined and put them in the same directory as the script.
 The combined PDF would be saved as the name of the first file in the lexographic order prepended with 'combined'.

+_Useful if you have many PDF and you want to read them all one after the another (like PDFs of a professor's slides that you wish to read before exams).
+You won't need to go from one PDF to another._

 __Ensure that none of the PDFs are encrypted.__

 #### Usage: